rtpoogle/MoreEmotesPatch/README.md

 ## Build Requirements

-- Add the following file to `Libraries` in order to successfully build.
+- Add the following files to `Libraries` in order to successfully build.

 ```markdown
 0Harmony.dll